xiaxicheng1989/Covid19vsFinance/README.md

 3) Impact of Covid-19 related news (Reuters and Bloomberg) on the market - WebScrapping

 These are used sofar by myself to make better investment decisions.

+## Covid plotting
+To look at the financial impact, I mainly looked at the COVID cases developement in G20 contries.
+The COVID data are obtained from [here](https://covid.ourworldindata.org/).

+In the notebook, I used different way to illustrate the developement of the new cases.